Japan excels as World Cup host, must ride the rugby wave

 Meanwhile, at grassroots level, Hirose says most kids can only choose one sport in which to specialize at school — and invariably that's baseball or soccer.
 There is also a shortage of age-group facilities, top-class coaches and even grass fields, says Musgrave.

-"You have to be careful," says Andrew Fielder, a 41-year-old IT worker who is a friend of Musgrave and also an expat in Tokyo.
+"You have to be careful," says Andrew Fielder, a 41-year-old IT worker who also an expat in Tokyo.
 "Children need to have quality instructors otherwise they could hurt themselves.
 I would be worried.
 You'd want to be sure they have the right level of instruction, certification."

-Among the superstar ex-players running the event were England World Cup winners Jonny Wilkinson and Lawrence Dallaglio, who have gone around Japan during the World Cup in their role as TV pundits and ambassadors and seen first-hand the fanatical support for the Brave Blossoms.
+Among the superstar ex-players running the event were England World Cup winners Jonny Wilkinson and Lawrence Dallaglio, who have seen first-hand the new support for the Brave Blossoms.

-"It was only a couple of World Cups ago that they were losing by large scores," Dallaglio said, likely recalling the 83-7 loss to New Zealand in 2011, which came after the 91-3 defeat to Australia in 2007.
+"It was only a couple of World Cups ago that they were losing by large scores," Dallaglio said, likely recalling the 83-7 loss to New Zealand in 2011.
 "What they've done in the last eight years is phenomenal, so if they can continue that development ... the next generation hopefully will have been inspired by their heroes that they've witnessed out on the field."

-Japan, a so-called Tier Two rugby nation, rarely gets to play the sport's top teams like the All Blacks and England outside of World Cups.
+Japan, a so-called Tier Two rugby nation, rarely gets to play the likes of the All Blacks or England outside of World Cups.
 Wilkinson says it is "imperative" that changes, with Dallaglio suggesting they could even enter the major southern or northern hemisphere international competitions.

-"They need to continue to introduce them to quality opposition," Wilkinson said in a message to rugby's powerbrokers, "... and come to understand when you play against quality opposition, it gives an insight into where you need to be but also what you are already capable of."
+"They need to continue to introduce them to quality opposition," Wilkinson said in a message to rugby's powerbrokers.

+The powerbrokers are listening.
+World Rugby chairman Bill Beaumont told a news conference in the wake of South Africa's 32-12 win over England in the final that the sport's international governing body was working to get emerging teams more regular access and meaningful matches.
+He said negotiations were underway for Japan to play England and Ireland within 12 months.

+And he praised local organizers and fans, saying "Japan 2019 will be remembered as probably the greatest Rugby World Cup."

+"We've broken records at every level: attendances, fan zones, broadcast, digital and social media," he said.
+"The success of this tournament has been personified by the warmth and passion of the Japanese people."

-Other issues facing Japan is the possibility of its head coach, New Zealander Jamie Joseph, leaving and stalwart players like captain Michael Leitch and Luke Thompson potentially having played in their last World Cup.
-A new generation of players needs to come through, without that carrot of a World Cup on home soil that has inspired the current crop.
+Other issues facing Japan is the possibility of its head coach, New Zealander Jamie Joseph, leaving and stalwart players like captain Michael Leitch having potentially played in their last World Cup.
+A new generation of players needs to come through, without that carrot of a World Cup on home soil.

-Hirose doesn't want this past six weeks to go to waste.
-He has been around Japan, teaching kids the national anthems of the competing teams because it is a "good opportunity for us to understand other countries' cultures."
+Hirose doesn't want the tournament's success to be wasted.
+He has been around Japan, teaching kids the national anthems of the competing teams.
 He has seen the Japanese people take the Brave Blossoms to their hearts — "they like their courage and discipline" — and enjoy mixing with foreigners before and after games, "drinking, chatting, singing."

 They've witnessed visiting fans paint the Japanese flag — the "Hinomaru" — on their faces, and wear bandanas decked with the red-and-white colors of Japan.

-World Rugby, the sport's governing body, says its legacy programs have introduced 1.8 million people in Asia to the sport, a million of them from Japan.
-They have to keep that going to sustain a genuine Asian presence in the sport.
+World Rugby says its legacy programs have introduced 1.8 million people in Asia to the sport.

-"One of the reasons we came to Asia," World Rugby chairman Bill Beaumont says, "was to actually leave a legacy.
-What we have to do is carry on working with them so when you come back in two years' time, the people are talking about (Brave) Blossoms and not about baseball."
+"One of the reasons we came to Asia," Beaumont says, "was to actually leave a legacy.
+What we have to do is carry on working so when you come back in two years' time, the people are talking about it."

 More AP Rugby World Cup: https://www.apnews.com/RugbyWorldCup and https://twitter.com/AP_Sports